Local SEO Featured

 • Review schema linking to Google Business Profile reviews

-Google’s AI could now “understand” that Denver Lock & Key was a verified, 24/7 locksmith with expertise in Honda lockouts (Sarah’s specialty) and 4.9-star customer ratings.
+Google’s AI could now parse that Denver Lock & Key was a verified, 24/7 locksmith with a specialty in Honda lockouts and 4.9-star ratings.

 3. Real-Time Availability Signals